metal-stack/csi-driver-lvm/README.md

 For the special case of block volumes, the filesystem-expansion has to be performed by the app using the block device

+## Pod eviction

+In case of pod eviction the pod the pvc doesn't get deleted.
+Therefore the pod can't start on another node due to node-affinity.
+With the `csi-driver-lvm-controller` it's able to capture these events and delete the pvc.

+Following is needed:

+- statefulset with volumeClaimTemplate and reference to `csi-driver-lvm` storageclass
+- pvc needs annotation: `metal-stack.io/csi-driver-lvm.is-eviction-allowed: true`

 ## Installation ##

 **Helm charts for installation are located in a separate repository called [helm-charts](https://github.com/metal-stack/helm-charts).
 If you would like to contribute to the helm chart, please raise an issue or pull request there.**